Rajashtan Tours Holiday Packages No.3

 Moti Mahal:Moti Mahal, as the name suggests, is the Pearl Hall where the royal families held their audience.
 The hall is known to have glass windows and five nooks that enabled the queens to listen to the proceedings taking place in the Sringar Chowki, The Royal Throne of Jodhpur.

 After breakfast proceed to Bikaner.
-Arrival check into the hotel, after getting freshen up proceed for sightseeing:
+Arrival check in hotel, after getting freshen up proceed for sightseeing:

 After breakfast check out from Hotel & proceed to Jaisalmer.
 Arrival in Jaisalmer check into the hotel after getting freshen up proceed for sightseeing.